TeamJoe/SAT-Solver/README.md

 ** Don't use variable names, should name variables by some more deterministic, like usage, sibling counts, etc
 * Is there a way to cache where all the literals are opposite?
 ** This would have the same solution, just opposite values.
+* Cache trees that took more variable attempts then desired.
+(Difficult branches)

+Should include in output
+* How many variables were decided on a tie
+* How many decisions were decided on a tie